-Some people may be wondering that, following a video that circulated online earlier this week in which a woman was seen defecating on the floor of a Tim Hortons in Langley after being told she couldn’t use the facilities.
-She is seen throwing her feces at the employees behind the counter before she wipes with a napkin and smears it on some of the items on the counter near the cash register.
+Shocking video is circulating online showing a woman at a Tim Hortons in Langley defecating on the floor, throwing her feces at the employees behind the counter before she wipes with a napkin and smears it on some of the items on the counter near the cash register.

 Mounties were called in and the woman was issued some paperwork for her to appear in court at a later date.

 It’s unclear why she was upset or what prompted her actions, however, you can see there was some sort of verbal argument with the staff.

 You may think this case is one in a million, but unfortunately, it’s not.

 The BC Federation of Labour admits it’s an issue and cases like this happen often.
 They even have a term for it: “Biological Substances Used As Weapons.”

 The industries in which the federation gets reports like this include restaurants, prisons, healthcare, long-term care facilities, education and film.